 If you are a citizen of the United States of America, you have certain inalienable rights.
 One of those is the right to a fair trial if you are facing a criminal charge.
 Plenty of people accused of crimes simply plead guilty in order to go around the hassle of dealing with the expenses of a defense counsel and the publicity of a trial in court.
 There is a much better and simpler way, however, to protect yourself.
 At the Fishman Firm, your rights are of the utmost importance.
-It takes a quality and professional defense attorney to help you fight for the best outcome.
+It takes quality and professional criminal defense attorneys to help you fight for the best outcome.

 What are the Consequences of a Criminal Charge in Pennsylvania?

 Without a defense counsel, you may struggle to fight the charges against you.
 If you are charged with a misdemeanor, you may believe that the ramifications are not as serious as if you had been charged with a felony.
 Any conviction of a criminal offense, however, can have lasting consequences.

 - Fines: You could pay for your criminal act and court costs accrued whether you’ve been convicted of a misdemeanor or a felony.
 The cost usually ranges, depending on the severity of your conviction.

 - Jail Time: A misdemeanor conviction can result in imprisonment for up to one year, while a felony could result in imprisonment for more than one year.

 - Criminal Record: Any conviction of a violation or crime will result in the defendant having a criminal record.
 This record is permanent and can be brought up in court in future cases regarding the defendant’s character.

 - College Admissions: Colleges may deny the application of a convicted criminal offender.

 - Housing Rejections: A landlord may learn of a criminal conviction and refuse residency because of it.